 Quinoa may be beneficial for people following a gluten-free diet by providing important nutrients that they may miss after eliminating traditional grains from their diets.

 A 2009 study reviewed diet records of patients with celiac disease who followed a gluten-free diet and found that most subjects relied heavily on rice as their primary grain source, which made their diets nutritionally inadequate.
 However, by changing their primary whole grain source to quinoa, the subjects were able to increase their intake of protein, iron, calcium and fiber.

 Even when studied over time, it was found that most people with celiac disease can easily tolerate quinoa on a daily basis.
 Using quinoa vs. rice as a primary grain may help ensure a more balanced diet for those with celiac disease, as well as others who follow a gluten-free diet.

 3. May Help Fight Cancer

-Quinoa is a great source of antioxidants, which are compounds that can help fight against harmful free radicals to prevent chronic conditions like cancer and heart disease.
+Quinoa is a great source of antioxidants, which are compounds that help fight against harmful free radicals to prevent chronic conditions like cancer and heart disease.
 It also contains several other compounds that have been well-studied for their cancer-fighting effects.